longhorn-rocketry/photic/README.md

 ```

 ### Navigation

-This is less of a pattern and more of a utility.

 The rocket's altitude, velocity, and acceleration at a point in time are useful
 for informing control and recovery decisions.
 However, the rocket's state can